Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: RQ4: Ablation study for the SC mechanism

-Table \ref{table:scr_result} presents the results of VISTA, WATER, and XPath tools combined with ChatGPT before and after self-correction (SC), comparing the correct matches and average explanation consistency (EC).
-We can observe that except for \edtool+ChatGPT, the number of correct matches has increased for the other approaches.
-Notably, the improvement over \watertool{}+ChatGPT is the greatest (it gets 5 more correct matches and repair after SC).
+As the self-correction (SC) mechanism was the key in the design of our proposed combination, we conduct an ablation study in RQ4 to evaluate the effectiveness of this mechanism.
+Specifically, we count and compare the number of correct matches and repairs before and after the self-correction.
+Table \ref{table:scr_result} presents the results of the three approaches combined with ChatGPT before and after self-correction (SC), comparing the correct matches and average explanation consistency (EC).
+Except for \edtool+ChatGPT, the number of correct matches has increased for the other approaches.
+Notably, \watertool{}+ChatGPT shows the most significant improvement, gaining 5 more correct matches and repairs after self-correction (SC).
 Meanwhile, we think that \edtool+ChatGPT does not show any improvement due to the moderately positive correlation between EC and matching accuracy (0.49).

 \ignorespaces

 \ignorespaces